rayryeng/RTSPTest/README.md

 When `PLAY` is invoked, within the `RTSPControl` class, a `Timer` event gets initiated and every 20 milliseconds, media data packets are read from port 9000.
 These data packets are simply stored into a `Byte` buffer and displayed on the screen in hexidecimal format.
 In terms of using the actual data itself, this has not been implemented as different media protocols structure their media packets differently.
 It will actually be up to you to parse through the data yourself and extract the meaningful data.

+Also, as an additional feature, we keep the connection to the RTSP server alive by periodically sending an innocuous `OPTIONS` request.
+This way if you try to send a command to the server, this avoids any connection timeouts.

 To compile the library, simply do:

     javac RTSPControl.java